 Article pages are evergreen pages on your site that you can use for a variety of purposes.

-Most of the time, these pages are used for service pricing, product information, or ecommerce category listings.
+Most of the time, these pages are used for:

 Some companies also use this format for FAQ pages, which is a great way to answer a lot of common questions all at the same time.

 Aside from these options, you can also use article pages to target long-tail keywords that can continually pay dividends long after you publish them.

 That evergreen content pairs well with blog posts to make a robust, well-rounded content strategy.
 By using both approaches together, you can target a variety of keywords and drive traffic to your site day after day.